Volthree/MyBallsSurvival/README.md

 1) Map size - standard size 712x712, but you can change it in any size which multiple Cell size.
 2) Cell size - standard size 8, but you can change in any size multiple 2.
 3) Diamond-square algorithm - you can change the area of water/earth/mountains.
+4) Game speed - every interval of time all map units may change position, HP-points, status.
+You can make gameplay slower of faster.

 Generated map is an two-dimensional array of cells.
 Every cell has a few parameters: